 - The property is useful to our mission or is marketable, and it is environmentally secure.

 Our experts are always available by phone or email to help answer any questions you may have.
 Or explore your options using our online tool.

 The Conservancy accepts two types of real estate gifts, both of which are critical to our work:

 - Land that donors would like permanently protected.
 We are not able to protect all of the real estate that is offered to us.
 The decisions to accept or decline land for preservation are made at the state level and are based on many factors, including conservation features of the property and potential for future transfer of ownership (for example, to become part of a state or national park).
 If you are interested in making such a gift, please contact your local Nature Conservancy office.

 - Gifts we call "trade lands" — real estate gifts that donors permit us to sell, with the proceeds going to support our work.
 Examples include first and second homes, apartments and retail buildings.

 We Know Real Estate.
 The Conservancy has unrivaled experience with real estate.
 Since its inception in 1981, our trade land program has raised over $250 million from real estate gifts.
 We also own and manage more than $1.5 billion of conservation land.

 We Can Help.
-We have a nationwide staff of gift planners who are experts in the many ways real estate gifts can be used to meet your needs and fulfill your wants.
-To find a real estate gift that will work best for your situation, visit My Real Estate Gift Guide or contact one of our experts.
+We have a nationwide staff of gift planners who are experts in the many ways real estate gifts can be used to meet your needs.
+To find a real estate gift that will work best for you, visit My Real Estate Gift Guide or contact one of our experts.

 - Learn how a gift of assets can benefit you and nature.